rafbcampos/fluent-gen-ts/README.md

 - ✅ Generate valid objects with smart defaults
 - 🏗️ Support complex nested objects and arrays
 - 🚫 Require zero runtime dependencies

+### When NOT to Use

+fluent-gen-ts may not be the best fit if:

+- ❌ **Simple DTOs** - Objects with 2-3 properties are easier as plain literals
+- ❌ **Immutable Data Structures** - Libraries like Immer.js are better suited
+- ❌ **Runtime Validation** - Use Zod, io-ts, or class-validator for runtime checks
+- ❌ **Tiny Bundles** - Generated code adds ~2-5KB per builder (tree-shakeable)

+**Consider instead:**

+- Plain object literals for simple cases
+- Zod schemas for runtime validation
+- Factory functions for one-off test data

 ## 🤝 Contributing